Image of queen grieving alone prompts calls for Britain to revise covid funeral restrictions

 “Can someone please explain to me why we have pubs and restaurants open and hundreds of people getting drunk without a mask, but funerals still have Covid restrictions?” read one tweet.
 “Packed pubs in the high street, restrictions at funerals.
 These Covid rules are a mess, inhuman and contain no fairness.
 Even those vaccinated can’t sit together, where are the incentives?” read another.

-Both the queen and Prince Philip had their first coronavirus vaccines in January, with the monarch saying that the jab was over with quickly and “didn’t hurt at all.”
+Both the queen and Prince Philip had their first coronavirus vaccine doses in January, with the monarch saying the jab was over with quickly and “didn’t hurt at all.”
 The queen received her second dose of the vaccine in March before she attended her first royal engagement since late last year.

 From celebrities to TV hosts to members of the public, the same question keeps cropping up: If cases are falling because of widespread testing and a vaccine rollout hailed as a success by the government, why can’t funeral rules be changed?